mickoissicko/pingspoofer/README.md

 > Please note that using the Blink/Lagswitch module of the Pingspoofer is going to get you banned on most games, although it is undetectable by anticheats.
 If you get reported enough, a system like Hypixel Atlas or Overwatch will get you banned through user submitted reports.
 If you want to stay undetected with this in games like Valorant, CS:GO or Minecraft, be mindful.
 >
 > If the anticheat can't ban you, then game staff definetly can.
+## Known issues
+> There is a 80-400ms delay when you activate Blink.
+After pressing T, it takes about 80-350ms to activate Blink.
+This issue will not be fixed until further notice.

 # Expected release date
 This Pingspoofer is expected to release by the end of July (no promises).